 1. Increased customer satisfaction

-About 75% of Gen Z respondents (and 44% of all ages) in a TCN Consumer Survey say that they have shared a negative review online after a brand experience with bad customer service.
-Over time, these reviews build up to substantial evidence that can ruin your brand reputation.
+About 75% of Gen Z respondents (and 44% of all ages) in a TCN Consumer Surveysay that they have shared a negative review online after just one brand experience with bad customer service.

 A personalized customer experience is exactly what omnichannel engagement offers.
 It gives you access to up-to-date insights about customer preferences and behaviors across multiple channels simultaneously.
-Armed with this data, you can customize interactions to your customers’ tastes, meet their expectations, and keep them happy.
+Armed with this data, you can provide personalized interactions to your customers’ tastes, meet their expectations, and keep them happy.

 2. Improved customer loyalty

-Loyal customers support your business and help you acquire new users through word-of-mouth marketing.
+A loyal customer supports your business and helps you acquire new users through word-of-mouth marketing.
 They share their experience with your brand on social media and third-party platforms and recommend your product or service to the people in their network.

 3. Increased sales and conversions

 Personalization is largely responsible for these results.
-When you run an omnichannel customer engagement engine, you get a bird’s-eye view of customer behaviors, preferences, and interactions across all your touchpoints.
-You can use these insights to craft personalized messaging and product offerings that meet each customer’s expectations, making them more likely to convert.
+When you run an omnichannel customer engagement engine, you get a bird’s-eye view of customer behavior, preferences, and interactions across all your touchpoints.
+You can use these insights to craft personalized messaging and product offerings.

 4. Improved insights into customer behaviors